mjsamadi/CaseStudy-FinTech/README.md

 ## **1. Overview and Origin**
 Trulioo is a global identity and business verification company that provides secure access to reliable, independent, and trusted data sources worldwide to instantly verify consumers and business entities online.
 GlobalGateway, the Trulioo identity verification marketplace, helps organizations comply with Anti-Money Laundering (AML) and Customer Due Diligence (CDD) requirements by Automating Know your Customer (KYC) and Know Your Business (KYB) workflows.
-Trulioo supports global clients to instantly verify 5 billion people and 330 million business entities in over 195 countries - all through a single API integration.
-Named as a CNBC Disruptor 50 Company, the Trulioo mission is to solve global problems associated with verifying identities by powering fraud prevention and compliance system for customers worldwide in an effort to increase trust and safety online.
+Trulioo supports global clients to instantly verify 5 billion people and 330 million business entities in over 195 countries - all through single API integration.
+Named as a CNBC Disruptor 50 Company, Trulioo’s mission is to solve global problems associated with verifying identities by powering fraud prevention and compliance system for customers worldwide in an effort to increase trust and safety online.
 Trulioo had built an identity marketplace of over 400 trusted data sources that have been rigorously vetted and deliver the highest standards of privacy and data protection.[1]

 Trulioo, which was founded in 2011 by Stephen Ufford and Tanis Jorge, allows companies and organizations to run global identity checks.
-The company is headquartered in Vancouver, and has offices in Dublin, San Diego and Austin.[2]
+The company is headquartered in Vancouver and has offices in Dublin, San Diego, and Austin.[2]

 - *Email ID: [info@trulioo.com](mailto:info@trulioo.com)*
 - *Website: [www.trulioo.com](https://www.trulioo.com)*